LangStream/documentation/installation/build-and-install-source.md

 # Build and install (source)

 LangStream uses Maven as its build system.
-When the below script is run the project source will be tested, compiled, and the container images will be built.
+When the below script is run the project source will be tested and compiled, and the container images will be built.

 ### Requirements